Advertiser Disclosure:We may earn a commission from partner links on this site.

 Estimated savings: 5-15% on liability premiums

-Forward-facing dashcams help defend against fraudulent claims and prove non-fault in accidents.
+Forward-facing dashcams help defend against fraudulent claims and prove you were not at fault.
 Many insurers offer formal discounts for camera-equipped trucks.
-Telematics data demonstrating safe driving behaviors can qualify for additional discounts.
+Telematics data showing safe driving habits can qualify for additional discounts.

 Some ELD providers include dashcam and telematics features.
-Combining these into a single platform provides compliance, safety, and insurance benefits.
+Running these through a single platform handles compliance, safety, and insurance benefits in one place.

 What to do: Install at minimum a forward-facing dashcam.
 Consider a dual-facing system for the maximum insurance benefit.